!Bienvenidos a la clase de la Señora Fernández!

 Writing utensils: pencil OR pen (any ink color that I can see, NO PINK, YELLOW, GOLD, SILVER)

-I am very excited that we will be using a new textbook this year, Auténtico.
+We will be using the textbook, Auténtico.
 The textbook is very well organized and designed to give your student a strong foundation in Spanish.
-The textbook is divided into four parts: 2 vocabulary sections and 2 grammar sections.
-There will be both quizzes and major exams after each section.
-The students will know about each quiz and test approximately one week before it is given and will also be given an oral review in class.
-Additional information about the textbook is provided in the following syllabus.
-Please read the syllabus with your student.
-Your child will be given a workbook that serves two purposes: GUIDED PRACTICE (GP) AND CORE PRACTICE (CP).
+Each chapter is divided into four parts: 2 vocabulary sections and 2 grammar sections.
+There will be both quizzes and/or major exams after each section.
+The students will know about each quiz and test approximately one week before it is given and will also be given an oral review in class, your student is responsible for taking notes.
+Your student will be given a workbook that serves two purposes: GUIDED PRACTICE (GP) AND CORE PRACTICE (CP).
 If it is lost, your student will be responsible for writing out the information in the workbook to turn in whenever it is assigned, I will not issue another one out to any student.

-It is crucial that your student arrives to class prepared to take notes and learn something new every day.
-As I mentioned before, it is a high school course, therefore, it may prove challenging for some students.
+It is crucial that your student arrives to class on time, prepared to take notes and learn something new every day.
 The vocabulary in some chapters consists of many new and challenging words, please encourage your student to study their Spanish notes at least 20 minutes every night.

 Homework will be given out according to what we are covering in class.
 It will not be given nightly.
 It will consist of activities they can use to practice vocabulary or grammar.
 It will always be due on Friday regardless of when it was assigned.
-Late homework can be turned in on Monday but, no homework will be accepted after Monday because that is the day it is reviewed.
-After the 1st 9 weeks, no late homework is accepted.
+We will review the homework together on Monday.

-Tutoring hours will be from 8:10 – 8:40 a.m. on Wednesdays and from 4:10 - 4:40 p.m. on Wednesdays and Thursdays.
-Also note that if you ever have any comments, questions or concerns, I am available for phone calls and meetings on those days before and after school.
-To schedule a meeting, you may contact me at email@example.com or 281-585-6626, ext.
-5751.
-The best contact method is via email, however, I will return your call as soon as possible.
+Tutoring hours will be from 8:05 - 8:35 or 4:10 - 4:40 p.m. on days that will be determined.
+If you ever have any comments, questions or concerns please email me at email@example.com.
 I will also have a REMIND 101 for my students and parents, simply text the code @0e02 to 81010 for Spanish 1 and the code @srafe to 81010 for AP Spanish.

 Theme: Capítulo 1: Mis amigos y yo